© Federation of European Biochemical Societies

 The Editor reserves the right to reject a paper if there is doubt as to whether appropriate procedures have been used.

-FEBS Journal publishes reviews in all areas of the molecular life sciences.
-Reviews must appeal to a broad readership and are judged on coverage and their abiity to say something new and interesting that is not already covered by others in the field.
-All reviews for FEBS Journal are subject to peer review, and invitation to contribute a review does not guarantee acceptance.
+The FEBS Journal publishes reviews in all areas of the molecular life sciences.
+Reviews should appeal to a broad readership and should be accessible to non-specialists.
+Ideally, reviews should convey new ideas and should not be simply a collation of information on a topic.
+All reviews submitted to The FEBS Journal are subject to peer review, therefore an invitation to contribute a review does not guarantee acceptance.

-Authors are encouraged to provide the details of four preferred reviewers at submission.
+Authors are encouraged to provide the details of three preferred reviewers at submission.

-Authors of reviews and coordinators of minireviews are encouraged to record a podcast to accompany article publication.
+Authors of reviews and coordinators of minireviews are also encouraged to record a podcast to accompany publication of their article.

-This needs to set the review subject in context for non-specialist readers.
-Make clear the emphasis of your review, and any take-home message [250 words].
+This needs to set the subject in context for non-specialist readers.
+Make clear the emphasis of your review and take-home message [250 words].

 These will be used to supplement the words in the title as search terms and so need to encompass the major topics of your review.
 Please supply between 5 and 10 keywords.